Reproduction

 Walruses calve seasonally, with liveborn captive pups having been delivered from March to July; the vast majority of young, at 78%, are born in May and June, with births peaking in the latter month.
 At least two known pregnancies were delivered in August, although I have no information on whether or not the resultant pups were alive at birth.

-On average a captive female will have a 3 year interval between overall births, and a 4 year interval between liveborn pups.
-The longest pregnancy interval recorded to date had lasted eight years.
+On average a captive female will have a three year interval between births; the longest pregnancy interval recorded to date lasted ten years.

 Offspring

-Typically walruses will give birth to a single pup, although four cases of twins have been recorded in captive specimens (accounting for over 5% of all known pregnancies).
-Only one of these eight pups were liveborn, though the individual survived only two days post-parturition.
-Of the four cows who have delivered twins, two immediately passed away due to complications from the birth; one of the two surviving cows went on to birth healthy calves from uncomplicated pregnancies.
+Typically walruses will give birth to a single pup, although six cases of twins have been recorded in captive specimens (accounting for over 7% of all known pregnancies).
+Only one of these twelve pups was known to be liveborn, though the individual survived only two days post-parturition.
+Of the four cows who have delivered twins, two immediately passed away from uterine torsion; one of the two surviving cows went on to deliver healthy calves from uncomplicated pregnancies, while the other cow delivered three consecutive twin pregnancies after two singletons.

 One mother-raised captive-born pup that was studied had a nursing period lasting 19 months; another study states that pups nursed for two to three years, up until the cow's next offspring were calved.
 Walrus calves born from Species Survival Plan recommendations in AZA-accredited facilities are expected to remain with their mothers for a minimum of two years, barring unforeseen circumstances affecting the wellbeing of the calf.